 What’s more, the state spent over $1 billion to enforce these laws over the past decade.
 Many consider this to be the best argument for the benefits of legalizing cannabis.

 Contrary to popular opinion, marijuana legalization does not increase crime rates.
 Quite the opposite — legalization leads to a reduction in some types of crime.

 Naturally, crimes related to cannabis possession, production, or distribution plummet.
 For example, the number of cannabis arrests decreased by 68% in Colorado through 2012–2019 (from 13,225 to 4,290 arrests).

 At the same time, there was a 55% decrease in the number of marijuana-related court filings from 9,925 to 4,489.

 Crime Solving Speed

-The benefits of legalizing weed refer to greater speed in solving crimes too.
+The benefits of legalizing cannabis refer to greater speed in solving crimes too.
 The crime clearance rates in Colorado and Washington have increased after legalization, as reported by the FBI data.

 How many states have legalized recreational weed?
-At the moment, there are 11 states:
+At the moment, there are 19 states: